phalcon-orphanage/docs/en/tag.md

 The `tagHtml()` accepts the following parameters
 - `name` - `string` - the name of the element
 - `attributes` - `array` - any attributes
-- `selfClose` - `bool` - whether this is a self closing element or not
+- `selfClose` - `bool` - whether this is a self-closing element or not
 - `onlyStart` - `bool` - whether to produce only the _opening_ part of the tag (i.e. `<tag>` vs. `<tag></tag>`)
 - `useEol` - `bool` - add a `PHP_EOL` at the end of the generated string or not